global-asp/asp-source/en/0118_tselane-and-the-giant.md

 ##
 One day the giant came up with an
-idea: “I can change my voice to resemble that of Tselane's mother!”
+idea: "I can change my voice to resemble that of Tselane's mother!"
 He made a big fire and threw a round smooth stone into the fire.
 When the stone was very hot and red, he took it out of the fire and swallowed it!
-“Kudutlu!” went the hot stone
+"Kudutlu!" went the hot stone
 through the throat of the giant.

 ##